Cray-HPE/docs-sat/docs/dashboards/SAT_Grafana_Dashboards.md

 histogram, with the available telemetry in an interval of time going into a "bucket" and averaging out to a single point on the chart or table.
 The special value *auto* will choose an interval based on the time range selected.

-For additional information, refer to [Grafana Templates and Variables](https://grafana.com/docs/grafana/latest/reference/templating/#interval-variables).
+For more information, refer to [Grafana Templates and Variables](https://grafana.com/docs/grafana/latest/reference/templating/#interval-variables).

 The **Locations** option allows restriction of the telemetry shown by locations, either individual links or all links in a switch.
 The selection presented updates dynamically according to time range, except for the errors dashboard,